-Every chic lady knows that she can rely injectables for looking her fabulous best.
+Every chic lady knows that she can rely on Botox injections for looking her fabulous best.
 Results are often immediate.
 But she can expect possible discoloration.
 She doesn't panic, though, because she knows the tricks for looking great despite any such event.
-If, like her, you love the results you can get with injectables, here's how you can hide any bruising that may come with a treatment.
+If, like her, you love the results you can get with injectables, here's how you can hide any bruising that may come with treatment.

 Your bruise must be free of cuts, nicks, and stitches.
 Choose a hypoallergenic concealer with a yellow base; the hue offsets blue discoloration.
 But if your bruise is red, you’ll want to use a green concealer.
 If your bruise is brown, you’ll want to use white concealer.
 And if your bruise is yellow, you’ll want to use a lavender-colored concealer.
 Gently apply the concealer to the bruised area and blend.
 Place foundation over the concealer and follow with a translucent powder.
 Then you’re done!

 Used cleverly, cosmetics can draw attention away from facial bruises.
 Here are two techniques that work quite well:

 An innovative makeup trick that helps draw attention to other features of your face, highlighting makes imperfections less apparent.
 You can highlight your cheekbones, the inside portion of your eyelids, and the area below your eyebrows with light, shiny powder.

 Accenting enhances other facial features and draws attention from imperfections.
 You can use eyeliner and eyeshadow to draw attention to your eyes or wear a bold lipstick to draw attention to your lips.
 You should use these techniques in conjunction with the concealer techniques above.

 15 ways to avoid bruising from Botox